Our Team

 Associate Pediatric Residency Program Director, Director of Continuity Clinics

-Associate Director of Education, Division of General Pediatrics
+Associate Director of Education, General Pediatrics

 Chief Resident, Pediatrics, University of Virginia, 2008-2009

-Pediatric Residency, University of Virginia, 2008
+Pediatrics Residency, University of Virginia, 2008

 M.D., University of Virginia, 2005

-Lauren Helms, M.D. completed her training at the University of Virginia and her chief year there solidified her commitment to stay in academic medicine as a way to combine clinical medicine with teaching and mentorship.
+Dr. Lauren Helms completed her training at the University of Virginia and her chief year there solidified her commitment to stay in academic medicine as a way to combine clinical medicine with teaching and mentorship.
 She joined the University of Michigan General Pediatrics faculty in 2009 as a general pediatrician at the Briarwood Center for Women, Children, and Young Adults.
 She is involved in resident recruitment, the humanism in medicine curriculum, and is a quality improvement mentor for the residents in addition to serving as the continuity clinic director for the program.
 Outside of work she enjoys running, swimming, hiking and watching her sons become avid Michigan sports fans.

 Shane Quinonez, M.D.